hellory4n/libtrippin/README.md

 ## Featuring

-- [libtrippin](./libtrippin.h) v2.1.2: Most massive standard library
+- [libtrippin](./libtrippin.h) v2.1.2: Most massive library of all time
-    - C++14 with no external dependencies (only libc/stdc++)
+    - C++17 with no external dependencies (only libc/stdc++)
-    - Arenas
-    - Reference counting
+    - Arenas and reference counting
-    - Arrays
-    - Basic strings
+    - Arrays, lists, hashmaps, strings
-    - Math
+    - Basic math
     - Logging
+    - Files/IO
     - And more
 - [engineer](./engineerbuild/README.md) v1.2.0: Build system of all time
     - No esoteric language